 Equity, diversity and social inclusion

-We reflect our commitment to inclusion through our art collection, which features indigenous artists, emerging artists, particularly women, and new Australians from a range of cultural backgrounds.
+We reflect our commitment to inclusion through the Monash Business School's art collection, which features Indigenous artists, emerging artists, particularly women, and new Australians from a range of cultural backgrounds.
 Within the over-arching themes of diversity and inclusivity, our collection provides unique insights and perspectives on contemporary life from the architecture of the cities so many of us we live in to the impact of technology, the experience of migration and negotiation of histories and traditions.

 Nyapanyapa Yunupingu is a member of the Gumatj Clan and Yolngu people.
 She lives in Yirrkala, Arnhem Land in the Northern Territory and is a senior artist from a family of cultural leaders.
 Yunupingu’s oeuvre is marked by her departure from the conventions of Yolngu art, which was divided between sacred works connected intimately with Yolngu spiritual beliefs and purely decorative art.
 These paintings on bark are not defined by sacred law but represent the memories and experiences of the artist’s life.
 They use traditional earth pigments (ochre) painted onto bark in layers; red and black as a ground with luminescent white rrark (cross-hatching) and figurative elements.